20 October 2010

 The majority of rapes, both in prison and out, are committed by straight men.
 (Have you noticed?
 Those dicks have taken over the airwaves, literally, and are apparently the most important parts of the American anatomy.
 [Maybe you've noticed as well -- those dicks apparently don't work.
 They need constant drugging to enlarge them, to make them "flow", to work at all.]
 In fact, over 80 percent of all sex crimes are perpetrated by straight men, okay?)

 Back to my point, now that the "There" flag is flying fully and freely over my recumbent exercycle in all its green and white glory: Gay love and gay life are as full of dance and song, light and life, loving touch, sweet notes left on the bathroom mirror in soap, remembered snatches of golden days, deep worry and concern for our loved ones as those of anyone (and of course we do it all with soooooooooooooooooooo much more style!).
 In fact, we have the same sorts of problems, as well.
 "Aren't you going to pay the rent this month?
 When are you getting a job, for chrissakes?"
 "Isn't it your turn to take out the compost?"
 "No, I don't want to go on some damn Olivia cruise.
 We need to paint the house this year!"
 "Could you please scrub your toes, damnit?"
 "No, I did the laundry last time, it's your turn."
 We don't force each other to have sex, we don't rape our children, we don't "recruit" straight people (who wants an amateur to practice on you?)
-And do I need to point out we're paying more taxes than the straight married folks?
+And do I need to point out we're paying more taxes than the straight married folks?>Chickens in cages in dark places stacked on top of each other are not healthy living things.
+Brutalized men crowded into prisons for years on drugs and bad food are not healthy living things.
+That they treat each other brutally doesn't make them gay.
+It does make them crazy.
+And uncivilized.
+Elephants in zoos are not health living things.
+(Separate issue.
+Men who screw farm animals are not gay, just for the record.)

 How do I know we'll win?
 Because we will.
 Because the kids get it.
 The majority are not anti-gay, any more than they think Senator Obama's race was a reason to vote against him.
 They just try to figure out their own destiny, as individuals.
 Yes, there are vicious rapists among them, like the kids who nearly killed a lesbian woman in Richmond last night in a gang rape because they saw the rainbow flag on her car.
 (And I sincerely hope those boys rot in the hell of Pelican Bay.)
 But the vast majority of young people believe you should find your own sexual destiny, your own life partner, and move forward without judging other people.
 While there is a lot of honest struggle among the under-30s, they mostly are into live and let live.
 (What a concept.)